I never really took the hate and vitriol against Dr. Jordan B. Peterson (JBP) seriously until I experienced it firsthand.

 How Jordan Peterson Reaches Peoples Hearts

-One astute observations about the apostle Paul when he was in Athens, was that for Paul to reach the hearts of perhaps the most intellectually advanced thinkers of that time, he had to have knowledge of their famous philosophers and quote their works.
+One astute observation about the apostle Paul when he was in Athens was that for Paul to reach the hearts of perhaps the most intellectually advanced thinkers of that time, he had to know their famous philosophers and quote their works.

-In doing so he opened a window for them not to be entirely defensive or ambivalent towards his message, but to be able to use their own message that they value in laying the foundation for inquiring about the veracity of their own truths.
+In doing so, he opened a window for them not to be entirely defensive or ambivalent towards his message but to use their message that they value in laying the foundation for inquiring about the integrity of their truths.